 Glutathione is an antioxidant that is created and used by every cell in the body.
-It protects the body from damage, deterioration, and disease (1).
+It protects the body from damage, deterioration, disease and can even help to predict an individual’s life expectancy (1, 2, 3).

 Due to its various uses, it is critical that glutathione levels don’t fall too low.
 In fact, a glutathione deficiency can cause damage leading to Parkinson’s disease, Alzheimer’s disease, and cancer (6).